-Chrono-nutrition is based on the idea that your digestive system functions slightly differently at different times of the day.
-For example, in the morning, you may have an “acid wave” after sleeping and waking up.
+In the morning, you may have an “acid wave” after sleeping and waking up.
+For example, the first urine of the day is usually acidic.
 In the evening, you may tend to be more alkaline.
 To absorb and assimilate the nutrients in your food, it is better to adapt to this daily cycle, at least according to this idea.

-- For breakfast, always eat some protein, such as eggs, fish, turkey, or beef, or else vegan protein, such as tofu or quinoa.
+- For breakfast, always eat some protein, such as beef, turkey, fish, or eggs, or else vegan protein, such as tofu, lentils, or quinoa.
 Protein is acid-forming.

-- For lunch, probably eat some protein, such as fish, turkey, or beef, or else vegan protein, depending on your preference and taste.
+- For lunch, also eat some protein, such as beef, turkey, fish, or eggs, or else vegan protein, depending on your preference and taste.